 1. How to Make Soap

 Soapmaking is probably one of my favorite things to do, especially in the winter.
-I really enjoy making our own soap.
+I really enjoy making cold process soap.
 I know exactly what’s in it.
 I know that it’s all completely natural, cleansing, and not drying.

 To me, it’s a skill everyone should have.
 It’s not difficult, you just have to be careful with the lye.
 My children even help me (as long as they’re protected).
 It’s fun to use fats we were able to render right here on our own homestead and saponify them.
 Add some essential oils for scent and let it cure.
 The girls really love helping me cut the loaf of soap into bars once it’s cured in a couple of days.